kazhuravlev/optional/README.md

 # Optional values for Go projects

-We are often need some tools that help us to work with optional values.
-For example for optional fields in requests/responses from API (json), optional values in YAML/JSON configs or optional (nullable) columns in some tables.
-Usually we use a pointer for some data types but this is works not well for some scenario.
+We often need tools that help us work with optional values.
+For example, for optional fields in requests/responses from APIs (JSON), optional values in YAML/JSON configs, or nullable columns in some tables.
+Typically, we use a pointer for certain data types, but this does not work well for some scenarios.

-This package provides a simple way to define those optional fields and some helpers for marshalling and unmarshalling data.
+This package offers a simple way to define optional fields and provides some helpers for marshalling and unmarshalling data.

 ## Features